 - Madison County Clerk has Land Records from 1806, Court Records from 1806 and Naturalization Records.
 State court naturalization records remain in custody of the county clerks.
 Older court naturalization records have been transferred to the National Archives--Northeast Region.
 The County Clerk is the keeper of most civil and criminal trial court records for Supreme Court and County Court, naturalizations, marriages (1908–35), censuses (Some county clerks' offices hold duplicate copies of some of the State censuses taken periodically between 1825 and 1925 and copies of the federal census), as well as deeds and mortgages.

 - Madison County Surrogate Court Clerk has Probate Records from 1806.
 The County Surrogate Court Clerk maintain records of wills, letters testamentary, letters of administration, orders and decrees, and appointments of guardians; and filed papers, including original wills, petitions for probate (gives date of death and lists next of kin), performance bonds, property inventories (seldom found after ca. 1900), administrator's or executor's accountings, etc. Surrogate's Courts create comprehensive indexes to records and files.

 - Madison County Treasurer is responsible for the collection of taxes.

 - Madison County Historian maintains archival holdings for virtually every facet of the county’s history.
-In New York State, every municipality (town, city, village, county) must have an appointed historian.
-Most of the towns have their own historians as well and each can be contacted.
-The County Historian may provide access to obituaries, vital records, church records, maps, and family files or journals.
+The county, town, city or village Historians may provide access to obituaries, vital records, church records, maps, and family files or journals.
 Some historians provide search services for their office records and others may refer you to local genealogists who research in the area.

 Madison County, New York Census Records